grdw/grdw/_posts/2021-11-06-project-euler-32-pandigital-products.md

 ```

 **Idea 1: brute forcing!**
-The first brute force idea I have is to take `{1,2,3,4,5,6,7,8,9}`, generate all possible permutations and for each permutation squeeze the `x` and `=` symbols in between.
-So if we start off with `{1,2,3,4,5,6,7,8,9}`, the amount of sums you can make are:
+My first attempt at brute forcing is to take `{1,2,3,4,5,6,7,8,9}`, generate all possible permutations and for each permutation squeeze the `x` and `=` symbols in between.
+If we were to start with `{1,2,3,4,5,6,7,8,9}`, the amount of sums you can make are:

 ```
 1 * 2345678 = 9 F